haxiomic/dts2hx/README.md

     `npm install dts2hx --save-dev`

-- Install a module with types, for example `npm install three`
+- Install a module with types, for example `npm install three`.
+If your module of choice doesn't include type definitions, try installing externally maintained ones with `npm install @types/{module-name}`

 - Run dts2hx on the node module